Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 ###### Occultist
 You learn one Eldritch Invocation option of your choice from the Warlock class.
 If the invocation has a prerequisite of any kind, you can choose that invocation only if you're a Warlock who meets the prerequisite.
 Whenever you gain a level, you can replace the invocation with another one from the Warlock class.

-**Repeatable**{ .inl } You can take this Origin feat multiple times, all other [rules](../../../class/warlock/index.md#level-1-eldritch-invocations) of choosing an Invocations still applies.
+**Repeatable**{.inl} You can take this Origin feat multiple times, all other [rules](../../../class/warlock/index.md#level-1-eldritch-invocations) of choosing an Invocations still applies.

 ---